 SOLE POWER TAKES OFF

 Able to attract a top quality array of speedsters from across the globe, the Nunthorpe Stakes always has some strong names heading the betting each renewal.
-Those tipped to fare best often have the spotlight stolen from them though with only two favourites (including one joint favourite) triumphing during the 15 renewals up to 2018.
-In the same time frame we’ve seen more than a fair share of genuine shocks such as Jwala (40/1) in 2013 and Alpha Delphini five years later, both at odds of 40/1.
+Those tipped to fare best often have the spotlight stolen from them though with only two favourites (including one joint favourite) triumphing during the 16 renewals up to 2019.
+In the same time frame we’ve seen more than a fair share of genuine shocks such as Jwala in 2013 and Alpha Delphini five years later, both at odds of 40/1.

 Providing by far the big upset of the lot though was Sole Power in the 2010 edition of the Nunthorpe.
 Offering absolutely no form coming into the big race and a low official rating of 104, the eventual superstar failed to get a mention during the pre-race chatter.
 Setting off at odds of 100/1, nothing at all was expected from the three year old but a strong surge during the final half furlong saw him stun the 6/4 favourite, Starspangledbanner.